anillaghuvarapu/k8sibm/Lab3/README.md

     redis-master-q9zg7   1/1       Running   0          2d
     ```

-- Let us test the redis standalone:
+- Test the redis standalone:

     ` $ kubectl exec -it redis-master-q9zg7 redis-cli `

-    The kubectl exec command will start a secondary process in the specified
-    container.
-In this case we're asking for the "redis-cli" command to be
-    executed in the container named "redis-master-q9zg7".
-When this process
-    ends the "kubectl exec" command will also exit but the other processes in
-    the container will not be impacted.
+    The kubectl exec command will start a secondary process in the specified container.
+In this case we're asking for the "redis-cli" command to be executed in the container named "redis-master-q9zg7".
+When this processends the "kubectl exec" command will also exit but the other processes in the container will not be impacted.

-    Once in the container we can use the "redis-cli" command to make sure the
-    redis database is running properly, or to configure it if needed.
+    Once in the container we can use the "redis-cli" command to make sure the redis database is running properly, or to configure it if needed.

     ```console
     redis-cli> ping